 Whatever your reason, I follow a stepped approach to assessment, so as to reduce the likelihood of investing your time, energy, and money into a process that does not lead to your anticipated outcome.

 In person or via video link (Zoom).
-We will discuss in more detail the following:
+We will aim to cover the following:

 The information gathered will form part of the formal diagnostic assessment, and also allows for consideration of alternative hypotheses to explain the difficulties you are experiencing.
 Following this consultation I will advise on whether a formal diagnostic assessment is likely to be informative and worthy of your investment.
 If I am not confident that your experiences could be explained by the Autistic neurotype, I will discuss this with you and suggest other avenues for you to pursue.
 This is not intended as gatekeeping, but as informed consent prior to committing to a costly assessment.
 My role is to guide and support you, the decision to undergo formal assessment is yours alone.